 Now since $F$ is Legendrian with contact framing $0$, we can stabilize it $k$ times to get a Legendrian knot $\widehat F$ with Thurston-Bennequin invariant $-k$.
 By Gordon's result mentioned above, performing Legendrian surgery on $\widehat F^\pm_{(m,-h)}$ will be the same as $-\frac{km^2+mh+1}{m^2}$ {surgery} on $F$.
-Thus attaching a Weinstein $2$-handle to $\widehat F^\pm_{(m,-h)}$ will give the desired symplectic rational homology ball. \end{proof}
+Thus we obtain the desired symplectic rational homology ball by attaching a Weinstein $2$-handle to $S^1\times D^3$ along the Legendrian knot $\widehat F^\pm_{(m,-h)}$ in its boundary. \end{proof}

 \begin{remark} If we are only interested in building smooth rational homology balls, notice that we can perform the same construction, but we can use any framing on $F$.
 In terms of Lemma~\ref{cable}, this would correspond to taking $k$ to be any integer.
 In this case, we note that when $-k$ is a positive integer we will be able to get Seifert fibered spaces with $e_0$ any negative integer.
 For example, if $-k=1$ and $h=m-1$ then the above construction creates a smooth rational homology ball filling of